marcoascosta/SysMVC/README.md

 Github: https://github.com/marcoascosta/SysMVC.git

-If you wish to support the development of SysMVC, consider making a donation via PIX to **marcocosta@gmx.us**.
+If you wish to support the development of SysMVC, consider making a donation via PAYPAL to **marcocosta@gmx.com**.

 ---